binkley/homebrewery-files/witch.md

 When you take the **Attack** action, you can forgo one of your own attacks to allow your familiar to make one attack with its Reaction.

-When your familiar makes an attack, it adds your proficiency bonus to the attack roll and the damage roll, and can’t cast or deliver spells.
+When your familiar makes an attack, it adds your proficiency bonus to the attack roll and the damage roll, and can&rsquo;t cast or deliver spells.

 #### Level 11: Cauldron Magic